24f2008913/test-markdown-app-20251017163340/README.md

 # Test Markdown App

 ## Description
-The Test Markdown App is a web application designed to enhance the experience of writing and previewing Markdown content.
-This application allows users to switch seamlessly between the rendered HTML output and the original Markdown source, as well as provides a live word count display that updates dynamically as users type.
-It is an ideal tool for writers, developers, and anyone who frequently works with Markdown.
+The **Test Markdown App** is a web application designed to enhance the experience of working with Markdown by providing a dual-view interface.
+Users can seamlessly switch between rendered HTML and the original Markdown source using tabbed navigation.
+Additionally, the app features a live word count display that updates dynamically as users type, making it an efficient tool for writers, developers, and content creators.

 ## Features
-- **Tab Switching**: Easily toggle between the rendered HTML view and the original Markdown source.
+- **Tabbed Navigation**: Switch between rendered HTML and Markdown source easily.
-- **Live Word Count**: A dynamic word count that updates in real-time as you edit your Markdown content.
+- **Live Word Count**: A real-time word count display that updates as you type.
-- **Responsive Design**: The application is built to be responsive and user-friendly across various devices.
+- **Responsive Design**: Optimized for various devices and screen sizes.
+- **User-Friendly Interface**: Intuitive layout for easy navigation and usage.
-- **Open Source**: The project is hosted on GitHub, allowing for collaboration and contributions from the community.
+- **Open Source**: Available for contributions and modifications.

 ## Setup Instructions
 To set up the Test Markdown App locally, follow these steps: